 After Combing Through the Energy Sector These 3 Oil and Gas ETFs Are Up Over 29 Percent As the Hormuz Crisis Keeps Crude Above $100

-Crude is sitting at $112 a barrel, the 98th percentile of the past year, and the driver is clear.
+Crude was sitting at $112 a barrel, the 98th percentile of the past year, before dropping to $81, but the driver is clear.
 Tankers are still rerouting around the Strait of Hormuz, the U.S. and Iran are trading threats over the chokepoint that handles roughly a fifth of global seaborne oil, and traders have spent the year repricing supply risk into every barrel.
 Three U.S. oil and gas ETFs have captured that move cleanly: iShares U.S. Oil & Gas Exploration & Production ETF (NYSEARCA:IEO), SPDR S&P Oil & Gas Exploration & Production ETF (NYSEARCA:XOP), and iShares U.S. Energy ETF (NYSEARCA:IYE).

 All three are up more than 29% year to date, with the spread between them small enough that the more useful question is which fund fits which investor.
 The answer hinges on a distinction that matters more in a $100-plus oil environment than in any other: pure-play upstream producers, whose earnings move almost dollar-for-dollar with the crude curve, versus integrated majors, whose downstream and chemicals segments absorb some of the price action in both directions.